9 Pittas of Vietnam – a quick guide [update recently]

 Hotspot: Cuc Phuong Np.

-Add a subheading 5 WANEE asia
+Add a subheading 5 WANEE Go-WILD

 Blue-naped Pitta Hydrornis nipalensis